18F/handbook/_pages/how-we-work/tools/zoom.md

 title: Zoom
 ---

-Zoom is a video-conferencing tool used by 18F for large meetings, such as the weekly all-hands.
+Zoom is a video-conferencing tool used by 18F for large meetings.
-We recommend it for a video calls with over twenty participants.
+We recommend it for video calls with over twenty participants.
 Use of the native Zoom app is usually much lighter on machine resources (especially the CPU) than Google Hangouts.

 Zoom lives on the web at [https://zoom.us](https://zoom.us/)